zackstout/aoc-2025/README.md

 ## Day 4

-Hoo hoo, our first grid simulation.
+Hoo hoo, our first grid simulation!
 Was a bit rusty, ran into issue with trying to set the character in a string, and some confusion about whether neighbors were just coordinates or held the value as well.
 Ultimately pretty straightforward.

 ## Day 5